A Trusted Friend in a Complicated World

 Braille

 Before 1824, when 15-year-old Louis Braille invented the raised series of dots that make up the Braille alphabet, visually impaired people read by feeling their way over raised letters—a slow and laborious process.
-After he was blinded by an eye injury at age three, Braille translated a type of communication used by the French military into an alphabet that could be easily read by the blind.
-Read about some more ordinary people who changed history.
+After he was blinded by an eye injury at age 3, Braille translated a type of communication used by the French military into an alphabet that could be more easily read by the blind.
+According to Britannica, in 1854 the system was officially adopted by the National Institute for Blind Children in Paris, Braille’s alma mater, and a universal Braille code for the English-speaking world was adopted in 1932.

 String of multicolor Christmas lights with green wiring.